ChristopherCastel/pdfDownloader/README.md

 # pdfDownloader

-Web scrawler for downloading PDF files in Java.
+Basic web scrawler for downloading PDF files in Java.

 ## Objective

 Used to download all PDF from http://repository.root-me.org/ which gathers a large amount of security resources.
 It may not work for other websites for now.

+My main objective was to get my hands dirty with the Jsoup library in Java.

+The following command does same the job :
+``wget --no-verbose --recursive --accept .pdf http://repository.root-me.org/ ``

 ## Installing pdfDownloader